cau-placc/pakcs/ci/README.md

 ## Configuration

 ### Repo Source
-Most Configuration is Configured in one of the Files listed above.
+Most configuration is configured in one of the files listed above.
-Things that one may want to override is where possible configured via Variables in .gitlab-cyí.yml
+Things that one may want to override is where possible configured via variables in .gitlab-cyí.yml

 #### .gitlab-ci.yml Docker
 The default docker image used is defined by the top-level `image` entry,